 Frequently Asked Questions

 Does EIA publish coking coal prices?

-- Annual U.S. coking coal prices (Table ET1), in dollars per million Btu, from 1970 to most recent year available
+- Annual U.S. coking coal prices (Table ET1), in dollars per million British thermal units (Btu), from 1970 to most recent year available

 - Average Price of Coal Receipts at Coke plants by Census Division (Table 24), in dollars per short ton for the most recent quarter available